The African American Voice: An Evening of Performance with Special Moments for Dr. Martin L. King, Jr. in January.

-The Regional Celebration of African American Artists Exhibit in January through March.
+The Regional Celebration of African American Artists Exhibit, January through March.

 TAAC and TRAHC Exhibits' Opening, Special Afternoon in February.

-Little Free Library Project at five community sites, all year.
+Little Free Library Project at five community sites and the Regional Arts Center, all year.

 TAAC's 20th Year Anniversary, 2000-2020